MariaPetrovskaya/Natural-Language-Processing-technologies-overview/README.md

 # Natural-Language-Processing-technologies-overview-
-examples of NLP various techniques with code and theoretical notes
+Examples of NLP tools with code and theoretical notes